-2.1 Treasury Management is defined as:

-"The management of the local authority's cash flows, its borrowings and its investments, the management of associated risks, and the pursuit of the optimum performance or return associated with these risks".

-- 2.2 Within this definition, the Council has traditionally operated a relatively low risk strategy.
+- 2.1 Treasury Management is defined as: - "The management of the local authority's cash flows, its borrowings and its investments, the management of associated risks, and the pursuit of the optimum performance or return associated with these risks". - 2.2 Within this definition, the Council has traditionally operated a relatively low risk strategy.
 This in effect means that controls and strategy are designed to ensure that borrowing costs are kept reasonably low over the longer term, rather than subject to volatility that a high risk strategy might deliver.
 Where investments are involved, the policy is to ensure the security of the asset rather than pursue the highest returns available.
-These objectives are in line with the Code of Practice. - 2.3 The global pandemic and inevitable global recession has raised the overall possibility of default.
+These objectives are in line with the Code of Practice. - 2.3 The global financial crisis has raised the overall possibility of default.
 The Council continues to maintain strict credit criteria for investment counterparties to manage this risk.
-A system of counterparty selection was agreed by the Council as part of the budget setting process and this is still valid.
+A system of counterparty selection was agreed by the Council in the Treasury Management Strategy, as part of the budget setting process.